 How many calories can you burn doing SUP yoga?

 Here’s another awesome perk of SUP yoga that we didn’t mention before.
 If you spend up to 60 minutes on your board and you really break a sweat, you can torch 416 to 540 calories.
 That’s quite significant!
 Learn more about paddle boarding as a workout.
+Also, check out paddle boarding versus running as exercises.

 Should you use an inflatable paddle board for SUP yoga?